StickyTheStick12/TrainSim/readme.md

 ```
 Set the generated hash in the password field.

-There is also the possibility to generate a new passsword using this website: [bcrypt-generator.com](https://bcrypt-generator.com/).
-Gather the given hash and replace it in the password field.
+Alternatively, you can generate a new password using this website: [bcrypt-generator.com](https://bcrypt-generator.com/).
+Obtain the given hash and replace it in the password field.

 #### Subpages